monicandreoli/cookbook/README.md

-cookbook app with ruby
+CookBook App with Ruby
 ----------------------
 (terminal version)

-CRUD operation in a single MVC model - Storing data in an scv(parsing and storing) file.
+CRUD operations in a single MVC model - Storing data in an scv(parsing and storing) file.